Non-members register here:

 Despite significant differences between the two concepts, there is often a strong temptation to look for a ‘silver bullet’ that will address all their challenges with protecting and sharing personal data.

 This webinar is aimed at anyone considering building a standard-based data taxonomy.
-It will explain why such approaches can cause more harm than good and what you should do instead.
+It explained why such approaches can cause more harm than good and what you should do instead.

 Presented by